 OVPN, a Swedish VPN service, takes the quality over quantity approach to business.
 They have a small network of colocated, high-end servers, and concentrate on the core functions of a VPN: security and privacy.

 OVPN has had some level of WireGuard support since the end of 2020, with WireGuard integrated into their mobile apps for some time.
-Earlier this year the company announced that the WireGuard protocol is finally integrated into their desktop apps.
+Last year the company announced that the WireGuard protocol is fully integrated into their desktop apps.
+This includes their GUI (graphical user interface) Ubuntu (Linux) client.
+Few VPNs offer either a Linux GUI, or Linux WireGuard support.
+Kudos to OVPN for supporting the Linux community.

 Note: We have not yet had an opportunity to test OVPN's new WireGuard-enabled desktop apps.
 We'll update this section once we have test results, particularly speed test results.